 - Remain calm.

 - Do not hang up.
 Keep the caller on the line as long as possible and listen carefully.
 If at all possible, have a second staff member contact the Campus Director or Campus Security Monitor while you keep the caller on the line and ask the following questions:

 - Where is the bomb/chemical or other hazard?

 - When will it explode/be activated?

 - What does it look like?

 - What kind of bomb/hazard is it?

 - What will cause it to explode/activate?

 - What is your name?

 - Did you place the bomb/hazard?
 WHY?

-- Where are you?

-- Exact wording of the threat:

-If voice is familiar, who did it sound like?
-Male Female Adult Juvenile Age

-Caller's voice: Note pattern of speech, type of voice, tone.
-Check all that apply.
+Caller's voice e: Note patt ern of si peech, type of voice . tone.
+C heck all t hat apr olv.

 Calm Excited Loud Soft Deep Nasal

 Raspy Distinct Slurred Normal Crying Laughter

 Slow Rapid Disguised Accent Lisp Stutter

-Drunken Familiar Incoherent Deep breathing
+Drunken Familiar Incoherent Deep k Deep breathing

-Background sounds: Check all that apply.
+Background sounds: Ch eck all t hat apply.
+J

-0

 Voices Airplanes Street noises Trains Quiet Bells

-Clear Static Animals Party Vehicles
+Clear Static Animals Party Vehicles 1

-Horns House noises PA system Music Factory machines
+Horns House no ouse noises PA syst PA system Music Factory machines

-Motor Phone booth Other:
+Motor Phone bo oth Other: 1

-Threat language: Check all that apply.
+hreat langu age: Check all that apply.
+I

-Well- spoken Foul Taped Incoherent Irrational Message read from script (educated)
+Well- spoken Foul Taped Incoh erent Irration Irrational Message read from scrip

-Did caller indicate knowledge of the building?
-Give specifics:

-Person receiving call:Phone number where call received:
+(educated)